 More conflict-affected women and men in Ukraine are now aware of the free legal aid services thanks to UN RPP’s advocacy efforts – 39.9 percent in Donetsk Oblast (13.9 percent increase since 2017) and 38.5 percent in Luhansk Oblast (19.5 percent increase since 2017).
 Since 2016, some 114,249 conflict-affected people (60 percent women) have received free legal aid through programme-supported services.
 Legal Aid Offices have been opened at entry-exit checkpoints in Novotroitske and Mariinka to serve people coming from NGCAs.

 Thirty Community Security Working Groups (CSWGs) are now functioning and continuing to raise awareness about community-related social issues, as well as drawing up proposals and plans for local authorities and other stakeholders to address these issues.
 Significantly, more than 70 percent of CSWG members feel that their voices are being taken into account in efforts to improve community security.

-Videoconferencing facilities have been established in 32 towns in Donetsk and Luhansk oblasts to ensure more effective coordination among local authorities, rescue services and law enforcement agencies.
+Videoconferencing facilities have been established in 32 towns in Donetsk and Luhansk oblasts to ensure there is more effective coordination between the local authorities, rescue services and law enforcement agencies.